finbourne/lusid-sdk-csharp-preview/sdk/docs/ComplianceApi.md

             var apiInstance = new ComplianceApi(config);
             var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | Optional.
 The time at which to get results from.
-Default : latest (optional) var page = page_example;  // string | The pagination token to use to continue listing compliance runs from a previous call to list compliance runs.
+Default : latest (optional) var page = page_example;  // string | Optional.
+The pagination token to use to continue listing compliance runs from a previous call to list compliance runs.
 This value is returned from the previous call.
 If a pagination token is provided the sortBy, filter, and asAt fields              must not have changed since the original request.
-Also, if set, a start value cannot be provided. (optional) var limit = 56;  // int? | When paginating, limit the number of returned results to this many. (optional) var filter = filter_example;  // string | Expression to filter the result set.
-Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional)
+Also, if set, a start value cannot be provided. (optional) var limit = 56;  // int? | Optional.
+When paginating, limit the number of returned results to this many. (optional) var filter = filter_example;  // string | Optional.
+Expression to filter the result set.
+Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional) var sortBy = new List<string>(); // List<string> | Optional.
+A list of field names to sort by, each suffixed by \"ASC\" or \"DESC\" (optional)

             try
             {
-                // [EXPERIMENTAL] ListComplianceRunInfo: List historical compliance run ids.
+                // [EARLY ACCESS] ListComplianceRuns: List historical compliance run identifiers.
-                ResourceListOfComplianceRunInfo result = apiInstance.ListComplianceRunInfo(asAt, page, limit, filter);
+                PagedResourceListOfComplianceRunInfoV2 result = apiInstance.ListComplianceRuns(asAt, page, limit, filter, sortBy);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)
             {
-                Debug.Print("Exception when calling ComplianceApi.ListComplianceRunInfo: " + e.Message );
+                Debug.Print("Exception when calling ComplianceApi.ListComplianceRuns: " + e.Message );
                 Debug.Print("Status Code: "+ e.ErrorCode);
                 Debug.Print(e.StackTrace);
             }